 Movement is absolutely crucial in keeping the metabolism up.
 But, during office hours, our movements become restricted only to our chairs.
 And, this can become counterproductive for the people who are trying to lose weight.
 A few small breaks for a few minutes can be more beneficial than one long break.
 It is good for both our spines and the metabolism.
 Small breaks allow movements of our limbs that can take away the accumulated pressure from our bodies and help in maintaining a steady rate of metabolism.
 You should make it a habit to stand up once every hour, even if it is only for a few minutes.
 Also, walk over to your colleague next time instead of messaging him/her to burn a few extra calories.

 Hydration is vital for keeping the appetite in check.
 According to many dietitians, dehydration can aggravate our sense of hunger.
 Hence, keeping oneself hydrated is crucial for avoiding unnecessary and untimely snacking.
 So, it is advisable to keep water handy all the time.
 According to the American Council on Exercise, active women should drink about 2.7 liters of water every day.
 This amount of water can provide optimum hydration.

 5. Involve Interval Training

 Sweating it out in the gym with high-intensity workouts can definitely help in burning loads of calories.
 But, interval training can really set our metabolism in motion.
-Mixing low-intensity movements for a few minutes with high-intensity movements for a few seconds during your breaks can help in
+Mixing low-intensity movements for a few minutes with high-intensity movements for a few seconds during your breaks can help in burning some extra calories.